EricssonResearch/Blind-Cache-Drafts/video-on-http-use-cases.md

 This realization example shows the need to be able to change the priority of a stream after initialization of the fetch API.
 Some of the desired behavior can be achieved by proper JS logic, such as stopping Cn>1 requests or pacing them.

 The video segments can either be retrieved individually or as a set of chunked responses, either closed, open with or without additional pushed streams.
-This may impact design to secure how to “keep a handle” to the request after fetch() invocation.
+This may impact design to secure how to “keep a handle” to the request after fetch() initialisation.

 # Ack's